Can two scarred souls make each other whole?

-Damian has never given any thought to any kind of relationship with anyone.
-He wants to start medical school and keep full focus on his education.
-At least, that’s what he used to want.
+I’ve never given thoughts to any relationship with anyone.
+All I want is to start medical school and keep full focus on my education.
+At least, that’s what I used to want.
 Meeting Josh one rainy night changes everything.

 Rain poured down, and I had cut across Soho Square Garden to get home quicker when I saw him sitting on the grass.
 His knees were drawn up and his face was buried in the palm of his hands.
 He was soaked all the way through, and I could see, even from a distance, that he was trembling.

 He sat under a tree, but it didn’t give him much shelter from the rain.
 The streetlight next to him flickered on and off, making the entire setting eerie.
 I glanced around, but I was the only person here besides him.